vitorpp10/python-projects/python_phase_1/OOP_projects/bank_simulator_PT-BR/README.md

 Error Handling	Prevents invalid input or operations
 UX Design (CLI)	Realistic text delays, feedback, and flow

 Demo (Terminal Simulation)
-Example of how the user interacts with the Bank Simulator through the command line.
+Example of how the user interacts with the Bank Simulator through the command line:

 bash
 Copy code